greg-raven/Uncommon-Sense/_posts/2013-01-24-error-of-absolute-state-control-of-the-economy.md

 ---
-title: 'The error of absolute state control of the economy'
+title: "The error of absolute state control of the economy"
 layout: post
 categories:
 - socialism